kenken17/npm-meteor-setup/README.md

 -t <templateDir>: the path to user defined folder.
 ```

-Default folder strcuture as below:
+Default folder structure as below:

 ```
 /